 - Trains leave Florence for Pisa many time throughout the day so there’s no need to reserve your tickets ahead of time.
 You can purchase them at the kiosks inside the station.
 Depending on the number of stops the train makes, the trip will typically take between 30-60 minutes.

 Once back in Florence we spent the evening walking the city and enjoying another round of gelato.
-A couple of stops I would recommend are the Piazza della Signoria (where the David statue once stood) and the Ponte Vecchio.
+A couple of stops I would recommend are the Piazza della Signoria (where the David statue once stood) and the Ponte Vecchio which was the only bridge in Venice that wasn’t destroyed during WWII.

 Day 7 – Rome